 Read on to learn more about what this measure of red blood cell volume means, symptoms of abnormal levels, and what low and high levels might indicate.

-Hematocrit is a measure of the percentage of red blood cells in the body.
+Hematocrit measures the percentage of red blood cells in the body.
 For example: if a person has 50 milliliters (ml) of red blood cells in 100 ml of blood, their hematocrit level is 50%.

 Red blood cells transport oxygen around the body and give blood its characteristic red color.
 In addition to oxygen, they also contain hemoglobin, a protein that binds to oxygen molecules.
 This allows red blood cells to pick up oxygen from the lungs and deliver it throughout the body.

 An adequate amount of red blood cells is essential to keep the body’s processes running smoothly.

-There are many conditions that can affect red blood cell production or their life cycle.
+Many conditions can affect red blood cell production or its life cycle.
 This can make it difficult for a medical professional to diagnose these conditions.
 A doctor will use a hematocrit test to confirm whether a person’s red blood cell count is affecting a health condition.

 Doctors usually test hematocrit levels as part of a complete blood count (CBC).